hornungt/RecipeCollection/README.md

 Can create, edit, and delete recipes.

+Before running this project:
+Install node.js.
+Clone the project, and run npm install inside ClientApp.
+Install mysql server and create a db called recipe_db.
+Then run the files under sql scripts to create the necessary tables.
+Enter the username and password for your mysql server in the default connection string in appsettings.json.
+When running the project, make sure that your mysql server is running.

 Possible future goals:
 Allow user to upload their own pdf recipes files.
 Accept image files in addition to pdf files.